will4skill/algo-review/README.md

 **Time:** O(nlog(n))
 **Space:** O(1)

-## 23. Employee Free Time
+## 23. Employee Free Time ☠️ ☠️
 **Reference:** https://aaronice.gitbook.io/lintcode/sweep-line/employee-free-time

 **Description:** We are given a list scheduleof employees, which represents the working time for each employee.
 Each employee has a list of non-overlappingIntervals, and these intervals are in sorted order.
-Return the list of finite intervals representing common, positive-length free time forallemployees, also in sorted order.
+Return the list of finite intervals representing common, positive-length free time for all employees, also in sorted order.

 (Even though we are representing Intervals in the form [x, y], the objects inside are Intervals, not lists or arrays.
 For example, schedule[0][0].start = 1, schedule[0][0].end = 2, and schedule[0][0][0] is not defined.)